Apple iOS Shortcut: Install Wi-Fi diagnostics profile to your iPhone the easy way

 Azimuth and Elevation angles of external Wi-Fi antennas on Cisco DNA Center maps

-Orientation of Wi-Fi access point with external antenna(s) on Cisco DNA Center maps is represented by 2 key attributes.
+Orientation of Wi-Fi access point with external antennas on Cisco Catalyst Center (previously known as DNA Center) maps is represented by 2 key attributes.

 Azimuth tells us how many degrees we rotated the antenna around its vertical axis.
 It ranges from 0 to 360.